madhurimatummala/Notes/NOTES.md

 To run the project, go to the folder space in terminal and run 'npm start' command.

-This is a reactJS Project.
+This is a project based on reactJS.